dundalek/notcurses-clojure-example/README.md

 ### Limitations

 - Notcurses API for setters often uses pointers to primitive types to set their value, which does not work in Java since it only supports passing primitive types by value.
 Therefore functions to set channels properties like `ncchannels_set_*` need to be reimplemented in Clojure or Java.
+- I didn't go through the whole API, some bindings might need additional tweaks to work.

+### Related

+See also the demo implemented in [Zig](https://github.com/dundalek/notcurses-zig-example).

 ### License